 You can also read the month-end tasks to close the accounting period, which should be done prior to closing the year-end.

-When you close the period at the end of the year, the system transfers earnings from Calculated Earnings to the Retained Earnings account in the balance sheet and closes all income statement accounts.
+When you close the period at the end of the year, the system transfers earnings from Current Year Profit & Loss to the Retained Earnings account in the balance sheet and reduces all Profit & Loss accounts to zero.

 Steps to perform year-end closing in Business Central: